-Speed Let’s face it: if your VPN connection puts a significant drag on your internet speed, you probably won't use it.
-Look for a VPN with a light impact on your system so you'll be sure to use it when you need it.
+And if your encrypted VPN traffic puts a significant drag on your internet speed, you probably won't use it.
+Look for VPN software with a light impact on your system so you'll actually use it when you need it.

 How do I use a VPN?